 And then we see that Trump has got the military surrounding Venezuela.

-If the pressure that Trump is putting on militarily on Venezuela produced maybe not a war, because I don't want that, but maybe a negotiation.
+What would happen if the pressure that Trump is putting on militarily on Venezuela produced maybe not a war, because I don't want that, but maybe a negotiation.

 And maybe Trump would say, I'll make you a deal.

-If you reveal everything you know about what may or may not have been interference in our elections, we might find out because of the military pressure.
+I'll go a little bit easy on you if you reveal everything you know about what may or may not have been interference in our elections.

-Again, I don't want to be sued, so I want to say clearly, I'm not aware of any evidence of that.
+Again, I don't want to be sued, so I want to say clearly I'm not aware of any evidence of that.

 I just know that that's a speculation that's floating around.